dgroomes/java-columnar-query-engine/README.md

 General clean-ups, TODOs and things I wish to implement for this project:

+* [ ] Create a graph generic data structure?
+Or is this kind of pointless because all classes are actually graphs ( fields to other objects are just edges to other vertices).
+My 'node' stuff was pretty haphazard is why I'm thinking this is interesting.
+Although it worked so nicely.
+* [ ] The 'query-engine' should maybe just be an execution strategy coordinate?
+I really need a separate API for storage I think.
+I'm treating `Table` and `Column` as physical storage (well not durable) but those should be interfaces.
+  Maybe a module `storage-api` and then `storage-in-memory`?
+I don't care much about the feature set of the storage impl and API but I do care about thinning out query-engine to help me focus on the query execution strategy.
+Eventually I want to do parallelization and that's going to take a lot of complexity budget.
 * [ ] (cosmetic) Consider renaming the project to something like "object-query-engine" or something more specific/descriptive.
 * [ ] (stretch) Consider compressing integer arrays with [this integer compression library](https://github.com/lemire/JavaFastPFOR) which uses the [(incubating) Java vector API](https://openjdk.org/jeps/426).
 This would be kind of epic.